 Both of these methods used by other cord blood banks are cost-cutting measures that add a considerable delay to the transport time and can result in a significant loss of stem cell viability.

-MiracleCord only uses a direct medical courier service that will not transfer custody of your baby's cord blood and cord tissue to a conventional shipping carrier, and we never use a batch and hold method.
+MiracleCord uses a medical courier service that will not transfer custody of your baby's cord blood and cord tissue to a conventional shipping carrier, and we never use a batch and hold method.

 FedEx is a registered trademark of Federal Express Corporation; UPS is a registered trademark of United Parcel Service of America, Inc.